Algebraic Number Starscapes: Diophantine approximation

 There is a natural symmetry of the algebraic numbers in the upper half plane: the action of $\PSL(2;\ZZ)$.
 That is, the equivariant action of $\PSL(2;\CC)$ on coefficient and root space, restricted to those elements which preserve the lattice $\ZZ^3$ in the space $\RR^3$ of coefficients (see Section \ref{sec:applquad}).
 In this work, we extol the philosophy that, for Diophantine approximation away from the real line, this action should be built into our definitions.
 Hyperbolic distance and complex distance are conformally equivalent\footnote{That is, locally the hyperbolic metric and the euclidean metric are very nearly multiples of each other.
 This becomes exact at the level of tangent spaces for the Riemannian metric, where $ds^2_{\mathrm{Hyp}}=\frac{1}{\mathrm{Im}(z)}ds^2_{\mathrm{Euc}}$.}, and this symmetry respects the former.
 Therefore the relative hyperbolic positions of the algebraic numbers are preserved under $\PSL(2;\ZZ)$.
 Several of the notions of arithmetic complexity in the literature partially respect this symmetry.
 If they do not, then, given any complex Diophantine approximation statement (such as those of Bugeaud and Evertse), it seems natural to translate by $\PSL(2;\ZZ)$ until the statement is strongest (by which we mean, translate by $\PSL(2;\ZZ)$, find the best approximations according to the theorem, and then transport the constellation back to the original region of interest, where perhaps a priori only worse approximations were guaranteed).

-Perhaps our position is most simply stated in terms of our visualizations: the positions of the dots are periodic under $\PSL(2;\ZZ)$ and therefore we argue the sizings of them should be too\footnote{Of course, this argument applies only away from the real line: in $\RR$, all of $\QQ$ falls into a single orbit, and no metric is preserved: such invariance would lose too much information.}.
+Perhaps our position is most simply stated in terms of our visualizations: the positions of the dots are periodic under $\PSL(2;\ZZ)$ and therefore we argue the sizings of them should be too.
 We illustrate this in Figure \ref{fig:sl2z}, showing the transport of a constellation of algebraic numbers under $\PSL(2;\ZZ)$, but shown in the euclidean metric and the height sizing.
 The varying sizes and distances of the dots illustrate the changing levels of approximation from the classical perspective.